 Your kitchen has a lot of potential for smoke, fire, and dangerous conditions.
 To prevent or reduce the damage of these potential threats in your kitchen, you should:

 - Have a fire extinguisher handy and inspect it regularly.

-- Don’t leave the oven, stove, or any heating appliance like a toaster oven, unattended.
+- Don’t leave the oven, stove, or heating appliance unattended like a toaster oven.